Why You Can’t “Just Stop Eating Like That”: The Truth About Control, Comfort & Coping

 You Don't Have to Figure this Out Alone

-I work with high-achieving adults across Hawai‘i who are tired of pretending they’re fine.
-Many of them are overachievers, caretakers, and perfectionists who use food as a way to cope with pain they’ve never been given space to name.
+I provide online therapy across Hawai‘i for adults who are tired of playing the yo-yo dieting game that always ends in shame.
+Many of them are overachievers, caretakers and perfectionists who use food as a way to cope with pain they’ve never been given space to name.

-Therapy with me isn’t about rules.
-It’s about getting real, going deep, and creating something different.
+Eating disorder therapy with me isn’t about food rules.
+It’s about getting real, going deep and creating a new way to see yourself, your struggles and your successes.

 Ready to Break the Cycle?